 Cascabel – Located on the San Pedro River, north of Benson, Arizona.
 Cascabel means “bell or rattle”.
 Home to a growing arts community there is an arts and crafts festival held every year in December.

-Gleeson – The post office here opened in 1890 under the name Turquoise and closed in 1894.
-The site of Turquoise was established by Indians who mined the gemstones in the area later to be called Turquoise Mountain.
+Gleeson – The post office opened in 1890 under the name Turquoise and closed in 1894.The site was established by Indians who mined the gemstones in the area later to be called Turquoise Mountain.
 Tiffany & Company acquired the mines in 1890.

-Middlemarch – Middlemarch mining camp was located in the middle pass of the Dragoon mountains about 6 miles southwest of Pearce.
+Middlemarch – Middlemarch mining camp located in the middle pass of the Dragoon mountains about 6 miles southwest of Pearce.
 Said to have been the “middle march” of the military in early days between Fort Bowie and Fort Huachuca.

 Reef – Named for a conspicuous reef of rock (Carr Reef), a series of quartzite cliffs running along the eastern side of the Huachuca Mountains, a noted landmark.